skrey/yellow-extensions/source/help/en/how-to-make-a-small-wiki.md

 ---
 Learn how to make your own wiki.

+[toc]

-## Installation
+## First steps

 1. [Download Datenstrom Yellow](https://github.com/datenstrom/yellow/archive/master.zip).
 2. Unzip and copy all files to your web server.
-3. Open your website in a web browser and select 'Wiki'.
+3. Open your website in a web browser.

+Enter your name, email, password and select 'Wiki'.
 Your wiki is immediately available.
 The installation comes with two pages, 'Home' and 'Wiki'.
-This is just an example to get you started, change everything as you like.
+This is just an example to get you started.
+Change everything as you like.
+You can edit your wiki in a web browser or on your computer.
 You can delete the home page, if you want to show the wiki on the home page.

-When there are problems with installation, see [troubleshooting](troubleshooting).
+If there are problems with installation, see [troubleshooting](troubleshooting).

 ## Writing wiki pages

-Have a look inside your `content` folder, there's the wiki folder with all your wiki pages.
+Let's see how to edit wiki pages on the computer.
+Have a look inside your `content` folder, here's  the wiki folder with all your wiki pages.
 Open the file `wiki-page.md`.
 You'll see settings and text of the page.
 You can change `Title` and other [settings](markdown-cheat-sheet#settings) at the top of a page.
 Below that you can use [Markdown](markdown-cheat-sheet).
 Here's an example:

 ```
 ---